Sab Shimono: Early life and education

-Shimono was born and raised in Sacramento, California, to restaurant owners Edith Mary (née Otani) and Masauchi Shimono.
+Saburo Shimono was born in 1937 in Sacramento, California, to restaurant owners Edith Mary (née Otani) and Masauchi Shimono.

 During World War II, following the signing of Executive Order 9066, Shimono and his family were interned at the Tule Lake War Relocation Center and the Granada War Relocation Center.
-Shimono later played a character who had a similar experience in a 2023 TV episode.
+Shimono later played a character who had a similar experience in a 2023 TV episode of Magnum P.I.

 He attended Sacramento High School and graduated from University of California, Berkeley.

 Career

 Shimono has appeared on Broadway and in regional theaters including San Francisco's American Conservatory Theater and Berkeley Repertory Theatre.
 He was cast as Ito opposite Angela Lansbury's Auntie Mame in Jerry Herman's Broadway musical hit Mame in 1966.
 This was followed by Lovely Ladies, Kind Gentlemen (1970), The Chickencoop Chinaman (1972), and the role of Manjiro in Stephen Sondheim and Harold Prince's Pacific Overtures (1976) – he would go on to play Lord Abe in the 2004 Broadway revival.
-He was in the short lived 1978 musical Barbary Coast, and was nominated for a Drama Desk Award for Outstanding Actor in a Play for his leading performance in Philip Kan Gotanda's The Wash.
+He was in the short-lived 1978 musical Barbary Coast, and was nominated for a Drama Desk Award for Outstanding Actor in a Play for his leading performance in Philip Kan Gotanda's The Wash.
 In 2010, he appeared in the world premiere of No-No Boy by Ken Narasaki based on the novel by John Okada.
 He is closely affiliated with the East West Players and South Coast Repertory companies, appearing in a run of Julia Cho's Aubergine.

 His film roles include Lt.
 Tomonaga in Midway, Saito in the 1986 comedy Gung Ho, Hiroshi Kawamura in the 1990 drama Come See the Paradise, the coroner "Painless" Kumagai in 1990's Presumed Innocent, Dr. Max Shinoda in 1993's Suture, Lord Norinaga in 1993's Teenage Mutant Ninja Turtles III, and in Old Dogs, alongside John Travolta and Robin Williams, as Japanese billionaire Yoshiro Nishamura.
 He played Dr. Tam in the 1994 film The Shadow.
 He can also be seen in Asian American independent films Americanese (2006), The Sensei (2008) and Life Tastes Good (1999).
 Shimono performed the voice of Subotai in the 1982 film Conan the Barbarian, dubbing actor Gerry Lopez.

 On television, he starred on the 2008 ABC family miniseries Samurai Girl.
-Shimono provided the voices of antique-shop owner/Chi Wizard Uncle Chan on the television series Jackie Chan Adventures, the elderly version of the Emperor (Jack's father) on Samurai Jack, Airbending Master Monk Gyatso and Master Yu in Avatar: The Last Airbender, Mister Sparkle ("In Marge We Trust") and Master Sushi Chef ("One Fish, Two Fish, Blowfish, Blue Fish") on The Simpsons and Mr. Murakami on 2012's Teenage Mutant Ninja Turtles series.
+Shimono provided the voices of antique-shop owner/Chi Wizard Uncle on the television series Jackie Chan Adventures, the elderly version of the Emperor (Jack's father) on Samurai Jack, Airbending Master Monk Gyatso and Master Yu in Avatar: The Last Airbender, Mister Sparkle ("In Marge We Trust") and Master Sushi Chef ("One Fish, Two Fish, Blowfish, Blue Fish") on The Simpsons and Mr. Murakami on 2012's Teenage Mutant Ninja Turtles series.

 He also appeared in Royal Pains, season 3 episode "But There's a Catch", as Jono the gardener.
 In 2007, he appeared in the episode "Don't Worry, Speed Racer" on Two and a Half Men.
 Shimono appeared in two episodes of the television show M*A*S*H.